Music (MUSC)

 MUSC 496 Theory Placement Practicum (1 semester hour)

 Review of selected topics from Music Theory & Form I-IV and techniques of preparation for theory placement examinations required by music graduate schools.
-Credit/No Credit grading.
+Credit/No Credit only.

 MUSC 497 Musicology Placement Practicum (1 semester hour)